jamescoleuk/lk/README.md

 Just execute `lk` and follow the instructions. `lk --help` is also a thing you can run.

 ## Why?
 1. You're a polyglot engineer with package manager fatigue.
-Hide it all behind some bash, the lingua franca.
+So you want to hide it all behind some bash, the lingua franca.
 2. You do a lot of devops and have a lot of bash.
 3. You have a lot of projects that you don't work on for months at a time, and you need to bring some consistency to the experience of re-visiting them.
 4. You use `make` and `PHONY` to do non-compile stuff to your project.
-You are like a baby to me.
+You are like little baby to me.
 Just write bash and let `lk` handle the exploration and execution.
 5. You ever copy and paste bash from a text file you keep somewhere.

-### Specific use cases
+### Use case examples

 1. AWS:
    1. You need to pull down config from AWS and store it in `.env` files.